 3.6 Common Area.
 The Common Area consists of the Property, excluding each Unit and such other improvements or portions of the Project as designated by the Association.

 3.7 Parking Stalls.
 As provided in Section 2.13, the parking stalls located in the underground parking facility and on the surface parking deck shall be Limited Common Area.
-The location/numbering scheme of parking stalls is set forth on the attached Exhibit F. Declarant hereby reserves the right to designate one (1) parking stall that shall serve as Limited Common Area for each Unit at the time of the sale of each Unit by Declarant.
-Declarant hereby reserves the right to allocate any additional parking stalls that have not been designated for the Units to the Owners of any Unit or Units.
-Declarant hereby reserves the right to the initial consideration (if any) paid by the purchasers of Units from Declarant for Declarant’s designation of parking stalls as Limited Common Area for such Units.
-The Association shall maintain a written record of all of the parking stalls and the Unit for which each parking stall serves as Limited Common Area (the “Parking Stall List”).
-Upon the sale of each Unit by Declarant and/or the initial designation by Declarant of the parking stalls, Declarant shall provide the Association with the parking stall(s) designated for use by the Owner of a Unit for such transaction, and the Association shall update the Parking Stall List.
+The location/numbering scheme of parking stalls is set forth on the attached Exhibit F. The Association shall maintain a written record of all of the parking stalls and the Unit for which each parking stall serves as Limited Common Area (the “Parking Stall List”).
 Subject to the Association Rules, only the Owner of the Unit for which a parking stall is designated as Limited Common Area on the Parking Stall List may use such parking stall.
 Upon an Owner’s sale of a Unit, the right to use a parking stall or stalls as Limited Common Area for such Unit shall transfer to the successor Owner of such Unit.
 Owners may swap parking stalls that serve as a Limited Common Area for their Units; provided, any such swap of parking stalls between Unit Owners must first be approved by the Board in writing and shall be subject to the Board’s reasonable discretion.
 Upon the making of an approved swap of parking stalls, the Association shall update the Parking Stall List.
 Upon written request, the Association shall provide an Owner with the then current Parking Stall List, certified by the Association as complete and correct.